TechToSpeech/terraform-aws-serverless-static-wordpress/docs/UPGRADING.md

 terraform import module.peterdotcloud_website.module.codebuild.aws_s3_bucket_acl.code_source peterdotcloud-build terraform import module.peterdotcloud_website.module.codebuild.aws_s3_bucket_server_side_encryption_configuration.code_source peterdotcloud-build
 ```
-### General notes
+### Graviton

 With support for ARM in CodeBuild, and in ECS in regions where it is supported (strictly better for cost/performance),
-the module will need to recreate your task definitions.
-This is nothing to be concerned with however you **must**
+the module will need to recreate your task definition and ECS service.
+This is nothing to be concerned with however you
-ensure your base image of Wordpress is an arm64 platform version (and preferably linux/arm64/v8).
+ **must** ensure your base image of Wordpress is an arm64 platform version (and preferably linux/arm64/v8) otherwise
+ your Wordpress container will error out with `exec user process caused: exec format error` which indicates your image
+ is of the mismatched architecture.

+ Note that when using Graviton-based containers for ECS, FARGATE_SPOT is not currently available (bear this in mind for
+ cost).